 An excellent 2015 article by James TR Jones in the Duke Forum for Law & Social Change collects cases of very high achievers in Law and Medicine, and makes the case that individuals with various types of mental illness are far more prevalent in society (and particularly in the higher achieving echelons) than is generally imagined.
 He discusses persistence of stigma, and the attendant discrimination, which can of course contribute to job loss, licensure challenges, and suicide.

-A forthcoming book previewed on Medscape by Naseer Ghaemi on Oct 26, will discuss the bipolar disease suffered by Martin Luther King.
+A forthcoming book previewed on Medscape by Naseer Ghaemi, will discuss the bipolar disease suffered by Martin Luther King.
 Smiley has also referenced the illness in his 2014 book, Death of a King.

 An article in the Denver Business Journal March 24 2015 describes the high incidence of depressive disorders and suicide in high achieving entrepreneurs.
 This was part of a series called Depression, Entrepreneurs and Startups